ngs-docs/angus/setup.rst

 This lesson will show you how to set up you AWS instance for general use.
 Most lessons will use a similar process, though the specific software installed may vary.

-_In General_ there are a few differnet ways to install software.
+In General, there are a few differnet ways to install software.
 Installing from source, installing from apt-get, installing from Brew, pip, etc. You'll get to know each of these packages over the course of the next two weeks.

 **Update System Software** This command will check for updates, and install them. ``apt-get`` is like the OSX App store, for those of you with Macs.